-Applied Sciences Group was contracted by Medical Conservation Devices to provide the project management, software design, testing and lead all engineering efforts for development of a system that automates the administration of “fresh gas” and anesthetic drugs to patients more efficiently and with less medical staff.
+Applied Sciences Group was contracted to provide the project management, software design, testing and lead all engineering efforts for development of a system that automates the administration of “fresh gas” and anesthetic drugs to patients more efficiently and with less medical staff.

 The project was a collaborative effort between four corporate teams with specific skill sets to contribute to the product development process.
 Although the teams were separated geographically, coordination of many of the tasks were completed with little difficulty and in a timely manner in an effort to submit this device to the FDA for approval.